agrc/blog-posts/README.md

 blog-posts
 ==========

-A place to collection and collaborate on our blog posts.
+A place to collect and collaborate on our blog posts.